A Probabilistic State Space Model for Joint Inference from Differential Equations and Data

 \section{Related work}

 \textbf{Latent forces and ODE solvers:} The explained method closely relates to probabilistic ODE solvers and latent force models \cite{pmlr-v5-alvarez09a}, especially the kind of latent force model that exploits the state-space formulation of the prior \cite{933b6a3f0e254e4ca1bdc5b23477f61a}.
 The difference is that, in the spirit of probabilistic numerical algorithms, the mechanistic knowledge in the form of an ODE is injected through the likelihood function instead of the prior.
-A similar approach of linking derivative observations to mechanistic constraints has previously been used in gradient matching \cite{NIPS2008_07563a3f,Wenk_Abbati_Osborne_Scholkopf_Krause_Bauer_2020}.
+A similar approach of linking observations to mechanistic constraints has previously been used in the literature on constrained Gaussian processes \citep{NIPS2017_71ad16ad} and gradient matching \cite{NIPS2008_07563a3f,Wenk_Abbati_Osborne_Scholkopf_Krause_Bauer_2020}.
 Probabilistic ODE solvers have been used by \citet{Kerstingetal20} for efficient ODE inverse problem algorithms, but their approach is different to the present algorithm, in which the need for iterated optimization or sampling is avoided altogether.